macmiles/sdcnd-p1-traffic-sign-convolutional-classifier/README.md

 # Traffic Sign Classifier using a Convolutional DNN

-The goal of this project was to build and train a machine learning model that can accurately predict german traffic signs.
+The goal of this project was to build, train, and test a machine learning model that can accurately predict german traffic signs.

 ---
 ## Step 0: Load The Data